2022 Tesla Model X Problems and Top Complaints – Is Your Car A Lemon?

 Electrical System Problems

 As an electric vehicle, it would seem only right that the Tesla Model X would be well-equipped with the latest technologies.
-However, the Model X is a downright danger because of the malfunctioning electronics.
+However, the Model X can be downright dangerous because of malfunctioning electronics.

 One NHTSA review states, “While driving the electronic systems that monitor the brakes as well as traction control malfunction.
 It happened multiple times.
 At one point, the steering wheel was not operable.
 The brakes became inoperable.
 I had it towed to the Tesla service center where they said they corrected it.
 However, upon getting the car back it happened again.
 Car is very unsafe to drive when all systems shut down.”